PepUpStudios/unity-design-extensions/README.md

 ### Is the framework optimized?
 Yes, these scripts have been inspired from many sources, combined and improved over time.
 It's light and works on all platforms including mobile platforms.

-### What are the advantages of *UDE* Event System over Unity Event System?
+### What are the advantages of UDE Event System over Unity Event System?
-Event System uses reflection which allows developers to register/unregister to events during runtime.
+UDE Event System uses reflection which allows developers to register/unregister to events during runtime.
 Moreover, it supports multiple parameters and a custom editor script, which other developers can build upon.

 ### Will the State Model Framework benefit me?
 It is a standard model framework which provides developers with a proper and easy structure for their workflow.
 It defines clear guidelines that divide behaviors into states, which team members can easily follow and extend upon.
 Read more about it over [here](Assets/Core%20Collections/Framework/SMF.md).